 It’s About Engagement

 Fee agreements are underused tools in the attorney’s arsenal.
-If you can update your fee agreements to address important management aspects of the modern practice, it will have a positive effect through the course of each representation and afterwards.
+If you can update your fee agreements to address important management aspects of the modern practice, it will have a positive effect through the course of each representation and afterward.

 Fee agreements should be more about engagement than anything else.
 If you can draft and communicate your expectations to your clients, you can delineate the outline of an effective business process, and promote a positive experience, even given a range of positive and negative potential outcomes.